Security and privacy

 When used with biometrics on supported devices, the risks when someone gains access to a device are comparable whether using Unlock with SSO or traditional unlock.
 In both cases, the ability to unlock 1Password is protected by the device’s biometric security.

-If someone gained access to a team member’s SSO credentials, they could theoretically obtain a trusted device verification code through a phishing attack and gain access to a team member’s 1Password account.
-Team members should never share trusted device verification codes with anyone, and should only enroll devices in their possession.
+If someone gained access to a team member’s SSO credentials, they could theoretically obtain a verification code used to link a new device through a phishing attack and gain access to a team member’s 1Password account.
+Team members should never share verification codes with anyone, and should only enroll devices in their possession.

 Note that the risks described for Unlock with SSO are no greater than for other products that use SSO.
 In fact, to access a team member’s 1Password data, someone would need both the team member’s SSO credentials and their 1Password device key, a unique keyset used for decrypting account credentials, encrypting account credentials, and identifying the device to 1Password.
 With SSO credentials alone, someone would have access to all of the other services connected to the identity provider.